-- This booklet will provide you with information about the curriculum for Year 10 students from September 2022.
-We will provide some general information about qualifications appropriate to this age group and then provide specific details of the courses offered. - To help students make the right decisions when selecting their courses, we have been explaining the content, details and skills that will be developed through these qualifications, in discussions with subject staff, in assembly and PSHE time, as well as delivering careers lessons as part of the PSHE curriculum. - The Year 9 Options Introductory video will give you and your son/daughter the opportunity to gain more information about the options process along with instructions about where to find information about each course we offer. - The Year 9 Parents and Form Tutor phone calls (December 2021 and your child's latest school data report (January 2022) provided you an opportunity to gain feedback on your child's current progress in their subjects and get further advice about the Key Stage 4 courses and potential career paths linked to each respective subject. - You may also wish to discuss issues with senior staff, form tutors, subject staff and other members of staff such as our SENCO.
+- This booklet will provide you with information about the curriculum for Year 10 students from September 2023.
+We will provide some general information about qualifications appropriate to this age group and then provide specific details of the courses offered. - To help students make the right decisions when selecting their courses, we have been explaining the content, details and skills that will be developed through these qualifications, in discussions with subject staff, in assembly and PSHE time, as well as delivering careers lessons as part of the PSHE curriculum. - The Year 9 Options evening talk will give you and your son/daughter the opportunity to gain more information about the options process along with instructions about where to find information about each course we offer. - The Year 9 Parents evening provides you an opportunity to gain feedback on your child's current progress in their subjects and get further advice about the Key Stage 4 courses and potential career paths linked to each respective subject. - You may also wish to discuss issues with senior staff, form tutors, subject staff and other members of staff such as our SENCO.
 To this extent emails have been included where appropriate.